 If you’re on a long hiking or camping trip you can wash and hang them to dry in a few hours.
 So you only need two for any trip.
 The sizing is somewhat larger than normal, so you might have to buy smaller sizes than your usual brand.

 ✔️ Men’s Hiking Briefs That Protect EVERYTHING: SAXX Ultra Boxer Brief

 This is no sweat underwear with a difference!
 The story goes that Trent Kisch, a former baseball player was fishing in 2006 and spent hours in a clammy suit and couldn’t protect himself from chafing.
 On that trip, he imagined a catcher’s mitt turned upside down, and a paneled fabric hammock that separated each of his male parts.

 The famous design is now the patented BallPark Pouch made of a fine mesh that provides lift and support.
 It allows free movement without restrictions no matter what you’re doing.

 Made of Viscose and Spandex, the material is soft on your sensitive region, and the flat out-seams of this moisture-wicking underwear keep you comfortable, sweat-free and chafe-free.
 If you prefer that your boys have their own individual space/rooms and stay cool, the SAXX Underwear Mens Ultra Boxer Brief is the ideal choice!

 The Best Compression Shorts

-Another great sweat wicking underwear is the Under Armour HeatGear thigh-length boxer briefs.
-The inseams are strategically placed in areas that are not sensitive and the panels encourage ventilation of you gems.
+Another great sweat-wicking underwear is the Under Armour HeatGear thigh-length boxer briefs.
+The inseams are strategically placed in areas that are not sensitive and the panels encourage ventilation of your gems.
 The anti-odor technology prevents odor and reduces smell while the moisture-wicking fabric dries your sweat really fast.

 Best Men’s Briefs for Hiking